Henry Alsberg: JDC history and theater work

-The JDC hired Alsberg to write a history of their organization in 1923, Alsberg's first paid work for JDC.
+The JDC hired Alsberg to write a history of their organization in 1923, which was his first paid work for them.
 Alsberg submitted a draft in the summer of 1927.
-Never published, "it still remains as perhaps the most exhaustive account of pre-World War II Central and Eastern European Jewry ever written."
+Although it was never published, Susan Rubenstein DeMasi wrote: "it still remains as perhaps the most exhaustive account of pre-World War II Central and Eastern European Jewry ever written."

 Alsberg became involved in the theater during the early 1920s.
-In 1924, Alsberg obtained the English translation rights to S. Ansky's The Dybbuk, and his adaptation ran at the off-Broadway Neighborhood Playhouse.
+In 1924, Alsberg obtained the English translation rights to S. Ansky's The Dybbuk, written in Yiddish.
+His adaptation ran at the off-Broadway Neighborhood Playhouse.
 The New York Times called his adaptation "a triumph", naming it one of the ten best plays of the 1925–1926 season.
 Alsberg would continue to earn from productions of his adaptation of The Dybbuk throughout his life.

 Alsberg was a director of the Provincetown Playhouse company for the 1925–1926 season, during which he translated and adapted Turandot with Isaac Don Levine.
-He was associate director of Abraham's Bosom, which would go on to win Paul Green a Pulitzer Prize, and producer of Him by e.e. cummings.
-George Gershwin asked Alsberg to act as librettist on an opera of The Dybbuk to open at the Metropolitan Opera, but was unable to obtain the musical rights.
+He was associate director of Abraham's Bosom, which won Paul Green a Pulitzer Prize, and producer of Him by E. E. Cummings.
+George Gershwin asked Alsberg to act as librettist on an opera adaptation of The Dybbuk, to open at the Metropolitan Opera, but was unable to obtain the musical rights.

 International Committee for Political Prisoners

 Alsberg was particularly concerned about the conditions of political prisoners in Russia.
-He tried to involve the American Civil Liberties Union (ACLU) in his cause, but their charter limited them to domestic issues, so ACLU co-founder Roger Baldwin and Alsberg formed the International Committee for Political Prisoners (ICPP), enlisting people such as Frankfurter, Elizabeth Gurley Flynn, W.E.B.
-Dubois, and Carlo Tresca.
+He tried to involve the American Civil Liberties Union (ACLU) in his cause, but their charter limited them to domestic issues, so ACLU co-founder Roger Baldwin and Alsberg formed the International Committee for Political Prisoners (ICPP), enlisting people such as Frankfurter, Elizabeth Gurley Flynn, W. E. B. Du Bois, and Carlo Tresca.
 (Baldwin later described the ICPP as similar to Amnesty International.)
 Alsberg contributed many documents to and edited Letters from Russian Prisons, and insisted that the title page list all committee members without singling out any individual contributors.
 The book was intended to bring to international attention the mistreatment that political prisoners in Russia suffered.
 Some committee members resigned, feeling that the book was too anti-Soviet.
 Alsberg later gathered material for and edited Political Persecution Today (Poland) and The Fascist Dictatorship (Italy) for the ICPP.
 Alsberg left the committee by 1928.

 Alsberg spent several years traveling in Europe and working on his own writing, including his autobiography which he never finished.
 In March 1934, he joined the publications division of the Federal Emergency Relief Administration (FERA) where his first assignment was editing America Fights the Depression, a book about the Civil Works Administration's accomplishments.
 He then took on editing two magazines for the agency.